 How you can still use email marketing

-If you don’t already use email marketing it can be an effective way to connect with potential or previous consumers.
-Email marketing can give offers to the users as well as keep them updated with your business and what’s going.
-With a range of uses for email marketing, it can be a good approach to have within your marketing plan.
+If you don’t already use email marketing it can be an effective way to connect with existing or potential customers.
+Email marketing can promote offers, as well as keep customers updated with business news and events.
+With a range of uses for email marketing, it’s an engaging approach to your marketing strategy.

 The personalisation of email marketing

-Email marketing can be personalised to the reader by adding their names or special offers that may be useful to that reader.
-Forbes stated that 80% of millennials are influenced by the price of an item before purchase, therefore, being able to send offers increases the chance of purchase.
+Email marketing is customisable to the reader by adding the users’ names to the email or sending special offers that may be relevant to them.
+Forbes stated that 80% of millennials are influenced by the price of an item before purchase, therefore, offers increase the chances of a purchase.
 By using this as a marketing method you could be widening your audience or re-connecting with previous consumers and having the possibility of gaining a repeat customer.

 The appearance of the email is also important.
 Visual marketing can increase online purchasing by up to 71% (BigCommerce) therefore highlighting the importance of making sure your emails are correctly designed and aesthetically pleasing.
 By making the product the focus and having well-designed emails/layout this can be the difference between having a click through to someone not reading your email at all.